-average waiting times: single queue (in minutes) separate queues (in minutes)
+Average waiting times vaiting times single queue

+(in minutes) (in minutes)

 type A customers 6.18 2.45

 type B customers 6.18 25.7

 average of all customers 6.18 4.56

-Picture 8-4: Results of simulation runs
+Picture 9-4: Results of simulation runs

-Just how is such a result possible?
+How is such a result possible?
 Aren't we taught all the time that combining means improvement?

-After all, in the case with the separate queues it is quite possible that a queue with type A customers will form in front of the first counter, while the assistant behind the counter for type B customers twiddles thumbs.
+After all, in case of separate queues it is quite possible that a queue with type A customers will form in front of the first counter, while the assistant behind the counter for type B customers twiddles thumbs.
 The answer is: variation!